KCErb/hello-ruboto/training/basics/actionbar/adding-buttons.md

 # Adding Action Buttons

-To add buttons to the action bar all we need to do is use the `on_create_options_menu` method.
+To add buttons to the action bar, all we need to do is use the `on_create_options_menu` method.

-( Just FYI `on_create` is Java's way of saying `initialize`.)
+(FYI, `on_create` is Java's way of saying `initialize`.)

 ## The Simplest Possible Button